CONTENTS

 and a key piece for the province.

-Saskatchewan people employed in those jobs that are out there, this is a key
+getting Saskatchewan people employed in those jobs that are out there, this is

-piece.
-We need to get individuals, and we need to work hard to get individuals
+a key piece.
+We need to get individuals, and we need to work hard to get

-living with disabilities into the labour market and get them into those
+individuals living with disabilities into the labour market and get them into

-SETI goes back about 15 years.
-So the Saskatchewan employment transition
+back about 15 years.
+So the Saskatchewan employment transition initiative —

-initiative — make sure I get my acronyms right — it was two-year funding
+make sure I get my acronyms right — it was two-year funding envelopes.
+We

-envelopes.
-We provided the money to SARC.
+provided the money to SARC.
 SARC then provided the money out.
-And
+And it was a

-it was a two-year funding envelope that they provided out to the funded
+two-year funding envelope that they provided out to the funded agencies for

-agencies for seed funding for creative alternatives to see what could be done.
+seed funding for creative alternatives to see what could be done.
+Basically

-Basically mini-pilots, if you will.
-And they worked through that obviously, and
+mini-pilots, if you will.
+And they worked through that obviously, and if they

 potentially, including the province.